kathysledge/smig/docs/getting-started/first-migration.md

 ### Can I edit migration files?

-**smig** doesn't create migration files — it generates SQL on the fly by comparing your schema to the database.
+**smig** doesn’t create migration files — it generates SQL on the fly by comparing your schema to the database.
 This means:
 - No migration files to manage
 - Always generates minimal changes
 - Schema file is the single source of truth